Job & Internship Search

 Micro-Internships are short-term, professional, paid work experiences where students can demonstrate their skills, explore career paths, and develop their professional networks.
 These paid opportunities typically range from 5 to 40 hours of work, and students can be selected for multiple Micro-Internships, which can be completed remotely.

-- Actively engage in your classes.
-Professors have tons of connections, from colleagues in the field to former students, making them a valuable resource during your job search and job reference.
+- Actively engage in your classes and go to your instructors’ office hours.
+Professors have tons of connections, from colleagues in the field to former students, which can be valuable during your job or internship search.

-- Talk to family, friends, faculty, recent graduates and use networks like LinkedIn to get your foot in the door.
+- Talk to family, friends, faculty, and recent graduates about their jobs and your search for a job or internship.

-- Take advantage of networking and volunteer events on campus or in your community.
+- Attend networking events, career fairs, and volunteer events on campus or in your community.

 Have a Question?
 We Can Help.